 Target Audience

-Neurosurgeons, neurologists, obstetricians, pediatricians, physical medicine and rehabilitation physicians, nurses, physical & occupational therapists, residents, students and other healthcare professionals.
+This activity is designed for neurosurgeons, neurologists, pediatricians, physical medicine and rehabilitation physicians, nurses, physical and occupational therapists, and other healthcare professionals dedicated to the treatment of central nervous system congenital anomalies.

 Learning Objectives

-• List the various tools used to diagnose and treat specific congenital anomalies of the central nervous system;
+• Describe the pathophysiology and clinical impact of selected congenital anomalies of the central nervous system.

 Additional information